-Every day, more people decide to give up their sticks and bricks homes for the chance to explore the country in an RV.
+Every day, more people decide to give up their sticks and brick homes for the chance to explore the country in an RV.
 Gone are the days of retirement RVing: people of all ages and lifestyles are selling everything and collecting experiences instead of things.
-For some people, simplification comes by downsizing and purchasing an RV for fulltime travel.
-For others, it’s easy to experience a seasonal or short term stint on the road by renting an RV.
+For some people, simplification comes by downsizing and purchasing an RV for full-time travel.
+For others, it’s easy to experience a seasonal or short-term stint on the road by renting an RV.
 One thing that RV owners and renters have in common — besides the love of the open road — is the need to find a place to park their rig each night.
 Some RVers love the excitement of finding a new place to stay every so often, while other RVers want to establish a seasonal setup and plan adventures from their RV home base.

-Here at Outdoorsy, since we’ve tried almost every type of overnight RV accommodation, we’ve gathered our resources and shared our thoughts to help both experienced and newbie RVers find short term, seasonal, long term, and even permanent places to park their RVs.
+Here at Outdoorsy, since we’ve tried almost every type of overnight RV accommodation, we’ve gathered our resources and shared our thoughts to help both experienced and newbie RVers find short-term, seasonal, long-term, and even permanent places to park their RVs.

-Before settling on a long term or seasonal parking space, it’s best to do a little planning and base your choice on your destination.
+Before settling on a long-term or seasonal parking space, it’s best to do a little planning and base your choice on your destination.

 Ask three questions before booking your long term RV parking site:

 - What part of the country do you want to explore?

 - Do you plan on visiting certain national parks during your stay?

 - Are you going to attend any concerts, festivals, or events?

 Choosing a space around the things you want to see and do is essential.
 Destination-based camping makes exploring a little easier as you don’t have to venture too far from your home base to do what you want.

 Aside from the experiences you hope to have along your journey, another thing to consider is the weather and the season.